This is a Pre Assessment to identify possible knowledge gaps

 5. Communicate meteorological information to internal and external users.

-Decoding and interpreting upper air ascent data
+Interpret upper air ascent data (Tephi and Skew T)

 Decode and interpret surface observational weather data and integrate data with knowledge on Climate, Geography and topography of South Africa